neubig/nmt-tips/README.md

     wf_j = WORDREP(f_j; Φ_fwr)

 Then,  we map this into a hidden state using a recurrent neural network, parameterized by `Φ_frnn`.
-(We assume `h_0` is a zero vector.)
+We assume `h_0` is a zero vector.

     h_j = RNN(h_{j-1}, wf_j; Φ_frnn)

+It is also common to generate `h_j` using bidirectional neural networks, where we run one forward RNN that reads from left-to-right, and another backward RNN that reads from right to left, then concatenate the representations for each word.
+This is the default setting in lamtram (specified by `--encoder_types "for|rev"`).

 Next, we *decode* to generate the target sentence, one word at a time.
 This is done by initializing the first hidden state of the decoder `g_0` to be equal to the last hidden state of the encoder: `g_0 = h_J`.
 Next, we generate a word in the output by performing a softmax over the target vocabulary to predict the probability of each word in the output, parameterized by `Φ_esm`: